 Slave to Master (event- and logbook handling)

-An IVERA slave sends Triggerevents to notify the TMS (IVERA master) about new occurred events.
+An IVERA slave sends trigger events to notify the TMS (IVERA master) about new occurred events.
 The IVERA master may then take appropriate action (like querying logbooks at the IVERA slave).
-Trigger events are sent to an trigger-port at the TMS.
+Trigger events are sent to a trigger port at the TMS.

 For IVERA 4, new trigger-ports are defined:

 Figure 3 Trigger ports on TMS